ManageIQ/guides/triage_process.md

 # Issue and PR Lifecycle and Triage Process

 The community holds meetings regularly to triage issues and pull requests across the ManageIQ organization’s repositories.
-Attendees include code owners and mergers for the repositories, but all are invited to attend.*This is not a meeting to assign when work will be done.*
+Attendees include code owners and mergers for the repositories.  *This is not a meeting to assign when work will be done.*  If you are interested in following a specific issue or pull request, please [subscribe to it on GitHub].

 Triage meetings are divided into two groups Core/Provider and API/UI.
   * [Core/Provider triage meetings][] are usually held weekly and include provider and core repositories